astronomer/docs/learn/operator-extra-link-tutorial.md

 :::tip

-Extra links can be also be added to operators when creating an [Airflow provider](https://airflow.apache.org/docs/apache-airflow-providers/#how-to-create-your-own-provider).
+Extra links can be also be added to operators when creating an [Apache Airflow® provider](https://airflow.apache.org/docs/apache-airflow-providers/#how-to-create-your-own-provider).
 If you want to add an operator extra link to a custom operator as part of a provider package, make sure you install it with the rest of the package using a setup.py file or `wheels`.

 In general, adding an operator extra link via plugin as described in this tutorial is easier for use in a limited number of Airflow instances.
 However, if you are planning to use the extra link in a large number of deployments, consider adding them to an Airflow provider instead.